Free party: Typical party

 Free parties are much like other rave parties, with distinctions of free expression, no restrictions, and often free of charge.
 These events are often held in isolated outdoor venues or abandoned buildings.
 These locations are away from authorities' attention and avoid public disturbance.

-Often free parties and squat parties involve (mostly illegal) dance drug use.
+Often free parties and squat parties involve psychoactive drug use.
 The music played at free parties is very bass heavy.
 It is for this reason that they are usually held in isolated venues or places where police interference is unlikely, such as protected squatting residences (particularly in the UK).

 Dance music with fast repetitive beats is typical.
 Each sound system has its own music policy, following and entourage.
 Popular genres include breakcore, gabba, psy-trance, freetekno, Acid Tekno, Hard Trance and Electro House/Techno, Drum & Bass/Jungle, Hardtek, Tribe, Tribecore and Tekstep.
 Some parties, now incorporate elements of performance art ("synthetic circus") as well as electronic dance music.

 Ignoring licensing restrictions, these parties often start after midnight and continue until morning, often longer.
-Some parties last several days and large teknivals may last a week.
+Some parties last several days and large teknivals such as may last a week.

 Squat parties may have an overt or implied radical left-wing stance.
 The squat party community embraces autonomous, anarchistic principles, refusing to recognize the right of outside authorities to decide when and how people should congregate.
 Squat party organizers often eschew capitalistic values by putting on parties which benefit the community and its artists instead of profit.

 Occasionally, squat parties act as ad-hoc information points where political pamphlets are distributed or petitions signed to raise awareness about (usually left-wing) causes.
 London's Reclaim the Streets movement brought traffic and commerce to a standstill once a year to draw public attention to inner city problems, and was a highly visible and politicized affiliate of the U.K. squat party scene.

 Squat parties are events held in squatted venues/occupied properties usually without restrictions allowing people to express themselves freely, just like a free party with the difference that a squat parties are held in unused/abandoned buildings mostly happening in the winter and autumn, when its mostly cold to hold parties outdoors.